thomaswpp/mpquic-sbd/README.md

-# MPQUIC-SBD: An implementation of RFC8382 for Shared Bottleneck Detection (SBD) in Multipath QUIC (MPQUIC)
+# MPQUIC-SBD: An extension to Multipath QUIC (MPQUIC) protocol to support a Shared Bottleneck Detection (SBD) implementation of the standard RFC8382

+This repository contain software artefact was used for research purposes (scientific validation and evaluation) in the following publication:

+[1] A First Look at Adaptive Video Streaming over Multipath QUIC with Shared Bottleneck Detection.
+To appear in Proceedings of The 14th ACM Multimedia Systems Conference (MMSys’23), June 07-10, 2023, BC, Vancouver, Canada.

 This repository contains the sources of research work regarding Multipath-QUIC SBD.
 [Multipath-QUIC from Q. Deconinck et al.](https://github.com/qdeconinck/mp-quic) is a Golang implementation of Multipath-QUIC.